bin-md5sum/DateSFML/README.md

    - Usually comes preinstalled in modern distros (Ubuntu, Arch)

 3. **Font File**:
    - The project uses the `NotoSerifTangut-Regular.ttf` font.
-Ensure this font file is available in the same directory as the executable or provide the correct path.
+(You can always download this font in [Google Fonts](https://fonts.google.com/noto/specimen/Noto+Serif+Tangut) or use the one provided in the repo) Ensure this font file is available in the same directory as the executable or provide the correct path.

 ---